quicwg/base-drafts/draft-ietf-quic-transport.md

   the number of newly acknowledged packets, and the received ACK's smallest acknowledged is larger than the previous largest acknowledged, then it's likely acknowledgements were missed, and the above comparison MUST NOT be performed.
-Instead a new comparision point is stored by the sender so that only changes after this point will be used in the future comaparisions.
+Instead a new comparison point is stored by the sender so that only changes after this point will be used in the future comparisons.

 Upon successful verification, an endpoint continues to set ECT codepoints in